Special Admit Enrollment

 - All high school students must submit an online SRJC application every spring or summer/fall semester in order for this form to be processed.
 This form must be submitted with all required signatures.
 Incomplete forms will not be processed.

-- High School Duel students may enroll online during priority 6 registration.
-Please submit your application online AND your High School Duel Enrollment Request form prior to your enrollment date.
-Mail, fax or bring in person your signed duel enrollment form, and proof of prerequisite completion (high school transcript) and complete the Prerequisite Equivalency form if enrolling in a course that has a prerequisite.
+- High School Dual Enrollment students may enroll online during priority 6 registration.
+Please submit your application online AND your High School Dual Enrollment Request form prior to your enrollment date.
+Mail, upload or bring in person your signed dual enrollment form, and proof of prerequisite completion (high school transcript) and complete the Prerequisite Equivalency form if enrolling in a course that has a prerequisite.

 - You may register for approved courses as recommended by your high school counselor and principal.